-Unfortunately the flight call sign is not written on the aircraft fuselage so in a dense traffic scenario it might be hard to know which aircraft type you have to give way to.
+Flight call signs are not written on the aircraft fuselage.
+In high traffic scenarios, it may be difficult to know which aircraft type to give way to.

-Obviously the flight with an earlier take-off should taxi first, so by studying the take-off time in the mission planning UI you will be able to link a callsign to an aircraft type and how many aircraft there are in that flight.
-In any way the ATC will clear you to taxi in due time.
+Obviously, the flight with an earlier take-off should taxi first, so by studying the take-off time in the mission planning UI you will be able to link a callsign to an aircraft type and how many aircraft there are in that flight.
+In any case, the ATC will clear you to taxi in due time.

-- Taxi Papa, Alpha and hold short runway xx, hold short.
-You are cleared to taxi to the active runway via taxiway Papa then Alpha and once there you should hold short of the active runway.
+- Taxi Papa, Alpha and hold short runway xx.
+You are cleared to taxi to the active runway via taxiway Papa, then Alpha and once there you should hold short of the active runway.
 Please note: the routing is now given by the ATC and all efforts have been made to identify the taxiway on the BMS airport charts.

 If you need to cross a runway along your route, ATC will ask you to hold short of it as well, and then resume your routing instructions (take that as a clearance to cross the runway).